Iron Workers and IMPACT Announce 2026 North American Iron Workers/IMPACT Conference in Las Vegas

 In addition to substantive educational content, the Conference offers extensive networking opportunities, including receptions, roundtables, and meet-and-greets that facilitate new business relationships and reinforce long-standing partnerships within the ironworking community.

-For registration and details on the full agenda, speaker line-up, and hotel accommodation at the MGM Grand Hotel & Casino, visit the official event platform. https://cvent.me/A1nWv1?RefId=PR+Summary
+Registration and details on the full agenda, speaker line-up, and hotel accommodation at the MGM Grand Hotel & Casino are available on the official event platform. https://cvent.me/A1nWv1?RefId=PR+Summary

 “We look forward to welcoming ironworkers, contractors and end users from across North America to Las Vegas,” noted Iron Workers General President Kevin Bryenton.
 “This annual gathering not only strengthens our shared commitments to craft excellence and safety, but it also accelerates innovation and collective success for the entire industry.”